 A flood of resumes can make hiring slow.
 However, introducing AI (artificial intelligence) into your processes can swiftly sort the resumes that require definite attention, streamlining the process.

-AI data learns from available information, unlike other typical software applications which will have hard-coded algorithm rules that do not shift and adapt.
+AI data learn from available information, unlike other typical software applications which will have hard-coded algorithm rules that do not shift and adapt.

 6. High-volume hire